Funded Courses for the Railway

-The Adult Learner Responsive programme aims to engage adults and provide the skills and learning they need to prepare and train them to work in the Rail Industry.
+The Adult Education Programme for Rail aims to engage adults and provide the skills and learning they need to prepare and train them to work in the Rail Industry.

 We will offer a range of qualifications taking a blended approach to learning carried out in excellent facilities; there will be a combination of classroom maintenance knowledge and work practical experience.

 Personal Track Safety (PTS); this qualification is mandatory in the rail sector and allows the holder to gain access as well as work on the railway.
 This qualification is made up of e-learning, classroom participation and practical elements.

 Industry Common Induction (ICI); The (ICI) provides staff with a health and safety induction for working in construction sites, rail depots and station maintenance.
 It has been developed by Network Rail, in partnership with ISLG (Infrastructure Safety Liaison Group) and RIAG (Rail Infrastructure Assurance Group).
 It covers the safety procedures and risks that are common across the rail industry, whatever the role and type of site.